 India ranks second in terms of the largest cement producer in the world.
 In FY20, cement production in India reached 329 million tonnes, which is expected to grow and reach 381 million tonnes by FY22 (IBEF Report).

 The focus of the Government of India towards Infrastructure development and the announcement made about this in Budget 2021 lays the foundation of upcoming strong demand in the Cement Industry.

-i) Government’s focus towards infrastructure development such as rural development, construction sector, etc.
+i) Government’s focus is towards infrastructure development such as rural development, construction sector, etc.

 ii) Increasing purchasing power in rural areas and urbanization as well.

-iii) Current as well as upcoming projects of Governments like Highways, etc.
+iii) Current and upcoming projects of Governments like Highways, etc.

 iv) High-Entry Barrier

 v) Per Capita Consumption of Cement to increase in future

 Please note that we have done this analysis with the only purpose of screening good companies.
 Research done is entirely on a quantitative basis.
 This analysis does not recommend investing directly in the highest-scoring companies.
 To make investment decisions based on risk profiles, one should perform a qualitative analysis of top-scoring companies in this analysis.

 We have selected the following Top five Indian cement companies according to their Market Capitalisation for our Quantitative Analysis.